 As I don’t feel that the Emotional-Rational scale are opposites, I’ve been thinking through how this scale might work.
 My first take was along these lines, creating a Cartesian plane.

 Upon further thought, I am not sure irrational is the extreme opposite to rational.
-I am also not sure what the interplay of rational versus irrational versus non-rational should be, but I created a fourth chart as a basis of discussion.
+I am also not sure what the interplay of rational versus irrational versus non-rational should be, but I created a fourth chart as a basis for discussion.

 I am not making a claim that any of these are correct.
 I am just trying to think this through visually.
 As I’ve got a day job, I need to get back to, I at least wanted to provide this foundation for conversation.